How to Get Your Real Estate License

 TO OBTAIN YOUR LICENSE:

-2. Obtain Fingerprints & Complete Background Check – You must fill out and print the Fingerprint Waiver Form (Form No. REL-150) which can be found on KREC: http://krec.ks.gov/.
+3. Obtain Fingerprints – You must fill out and print the Fingerprint Waiver Form (Form No. REL-150) which can be found on KREC: http://krec.ks.gov/.
 Send in your fingerprints ASAP to: Kansas Real Estate Commission, Jayhawk Tower, 700 SW Jackson St., Ste 404, Topeka, KS 66603-3785.
 Fingerprints are only good for six months.

-4. Find a Broker and Apply for License - Before you apply for your license, classes, fingerprints and test must be completed.
+5. Find a Broker and Apply for License - Before you apply for your license, classes, fingerprints and test must be completed.
 You have six months to apply after completion of the Kansas Real Estate Practice Course.
+KREC will email you an invitation to submit your license application on Citizen Access.

 TO OBTAIN YOUR DUAL LICENSE: